Highlight notice – COVID-19 and mental health

 How to apply

 This highlight notice will be supported through the joint UKRI-NIHR COVID-19 rapid response rolling call.
-Details of this call, including eligibility and how to apply, are available on the NIHR website.

 Applicants must apply by first completing the NIHR form for prioritising COVID-19 studies.
 Applicants requiring funding should then follow the link to the full funding application form and submit this by 9am on 22 June 2020.